Art, Artist and Atmosphere

 the canyon-side grounds with musical guests ranging

-to revive and rejuvenate.
+from rock to jazz to bluegrass.
 If you haven't been to the

 Sawdust Art Festival, you haven't been to Laguna Beach!